bbbond3phd/Capstone/README.md

 # Capstone Overview

-In the capstone project our goal is to use all the knowledge gained through this course and create several machine learning modles (k-nearest neighbors, logistic regression, decision trees, and support vector machines) to predict the outcome of an event and then compare the performance of the classifiers to determine which model should be selected as the best performing model.
+In the capstone project our goal is to use all the knowledge gained through this course and create several machine learning models (k-nearest neighbors, logistic regression, decision trees, and support vector machines) to predict the outcome of an event and then compare the performance of the classifiers to determine which model should be selected as the best performing model.
 The intended audience for this analysis is the marketing team within the travel company.
 As such, the write up should not be technical in nature and clearly provide insight and findings within the data and provide actionable next steps.

 ## Business Understanding: CRISP-DM Step 1